 Mitch Aynsley’s E46 M3 is somewhat infamous for being slung sideways around the Nordschleife, and is no slouch, but was in need of a bit of a mid-season overhaul.
 So, he booked it in with us with the to-do list including one of our cylinder head overhauls, a thorough service and investigating a rear end knocking noise.

 Dropped to us freshly covered in Nurburgring bugsplats, we got to work on the strip-down.
 Though it had no symptoms of failure, Mitch wanted the head gasket changed and everything up top refreshed, including the Vanos system.

 Despite its pace on track, Mitch’s engine is largely standard, with the only real changes being the exhaust system.

 With the cylinder head removed, we found that the head gasket had indeed given way on the centre layer, in two places.
 It’s perfect to catch these early before any damage to the cylinder head or block occurs, as has been the case here.

-The cylinder head was taken to our trusted local machine shop, Southern Rebore Services , where it was treated to a chemical clean, pressure test, valve seal test, new valve stem seals and a reface.
-As always Alex at SRS went the extra mile to ensure the cylinder head was beautifully finished.
+The cylinder head was taken to our local machine shop, where it was treated to a chemical clean, pressure test, valve seal test, new valve stem seals and a reface – this is now a service we carry out in-house, see details here.